andymason/blog/posts/2022-04-11-xbox-gamepasss-sword-of-damocles.md

 three months.
 But once you're subscribed and getting the "free" games, then what's the problem?

-The reason I cancelled my subscription is that it felt too much like a bait and switch.
+The reason I cancelled my subscription is because it felt too much like a bait and switch.
 I didn't like waiting for the other shoe to drop and an announcement of previously available games "transitioning out of availability".